 3. Kinder Program

-Local sculptor Eliza-Jane Gilchrist will deliver a specialised kinder program called ‘I wonder what goes on in there…’.
+Sculptor Eliza-Jane Gilchrist will deliver a specialised kinder program called ‘I wonder what goes on in there…’.
 The artist will create an installation of strange and intriguing cardboard buildings, and children will be invited to create stories about what happens inside each of the buildings.
 They will add to the sculptures with drawings and objects, and record their stories as audio tracks.
 These recordings will be incorporated into the final exhibition which will feature in the Visual Arts program.
-The program features lots of scope for discussion and story sharing, with a focus on language and literacy.
-The discussion is centred around active, sensory making and play.
+The program features scope for discussion and story sharing, with a focus on language and literacy.
+The discussion is centered around active, sensory making and play.
 The program allows children to imaginatively explore the interwoven relationships that evolve in regional urban and suburban environments.

 4. Primary Schools Program

 During the 2019 Festival there will be 3 days of performances, workshops and discussions exclusively for Primary Schools.
 Productions include International and Indigenous works such as Picasso and his Dog (Lemony S.), My Urrawai (Ghenoa Gela) Body Concert (Ambiguous Dance Company – South Korea).
 House of Muchness will deliver a special school’s performance of The Children’s Party.